 By now, almost all of you know of massive Cambridge Analytic scandal, that Facebook Inc. (NASDAQ:FB) was accused of in the early months of the year.
 The blame was huge, and damages were severe on Facebook to an extent even Mark Zuckerberg had to testify himself in front of the Senate.
 Almost everyone was dead sure about the hefty penalty that could be levied on Facebook but apparently, the social media giant has gotten away with it without much pain.
-For the crime that moved the whole world, a fine of just $660,000 is levied on Facebook.
+For the crime that moved the whole world, a $660,000 fine on Facebook is levied by UK’s data protection watchdog.

 This is how U.K.’s Information Commissioner’s Office (ICO) decided to punish this social media company for its grave offence, which was handling data in the Cambridge Analytica fiasco.
 As reports have it, this was the maximum amount of fine the ICO could levy, as per the current data protection laws prevalent in the country.